Caiman Ecological Refuge

 Caiman Ecological Refuge nominated for WTTC award.

 Caiman Ecological Refuge is delighted to announce it is a finalist in the World Travel & Tourism Council ‘Tourism for Tomorrow Awards 2017’.
 Caiman is one of three finalists in the Environment Award category which honours organisations and companies who have achieved environmental best practice through biodiversity conservation, protection of natural habitats, addressing climate change and green operations.
-A judge will make a site visit to Caiman Ecological Refuge in February and the winners will be announced at the WTTC Global Summit in Bangkok, 26 - 27 April 2017.

 New Head Guide.